Your Notifications are Empty.

 This ratio indicates the insurer has approved and settled 94.8% of claims submitted during that year.

-Before you opt for any health insurance company, make sure to verify its CSR from trustworthy sources.
+Before you opt for any health insurance company, make sure to verify its claim settlement ratio from trustworthy sources.
+Here is how you can check the health insurance claim settlement ratio of a company:

 The IRDAI's annual report comprises the claim settlement ratio of health insurance companies.
 You can navigate this data under the “Handbook of Insurance Statistics” section located on the IRDAI official website.
 The report includes: